Documentation v2.1

 Get help

-Submit bugs, errors, billing questions, or integration issues at /support.
-Logged-in users can also open tickets under Dashboard → Help & support.
+Report bugs, billing issues, or integration problems at Support.
+Logged-in users can open tickets under Dashboard → Help & support.
+Include message IDs, API request IDs, and WordPress log entries when possible.

-Current release: v1.3.0.
-See the changelog for release notes and WordPress integration guide for setup.
+Current release: v1.7.2.
+See the changelog for release notes, the WordPress integration guide for setup, and your dashboard for connected site stats.